anoma/taiga/book/src/validity-predicates.md

 Taiga uses a PLONK-based ZKP system (Halo2/ZK-Garage Plonk), and validity predicates are represented as [PLONKish circuits](https://zcash.github.io/halo2/concepts/arithmetization.html).
 For privacy reasons, all Taiga VPs share the same PLONK configuration (the set of "gates" available), and different VPs are created by specifying the *selectors*.

-TODO: rephrase

 The VP configuration includes the following "gates" in the PLONK configuration:

 * Field addition/multiplication
 * Elliptic curve addition and scalar multiplication
 * Poseidon hash

+TODO: rephrase

-### VP checks
+### VP checks per transaction

-TODO: something
+In every transaction some notes are spent and some notes are created.
+* For every spent note, `sendVP` of its owner is called
+* For every output note, `recvVP` of the recipient is called
+* `intentVP` of every user whose intent was involved in the tx is called
+* Every note belongs to some application.
+For every application that has its notes involved in the transaction, its `appVP` is called.

-VPs take all of the transaction notes as input and are called once per transaction.
+Every VP has all spent and output in the transaction notes as input and is called once per transaction (meaning that if two notes of the same app exist, the `appVP` is called only once and is checking the state transitions for all notes at once).

-* The spending VP for every spent note
-* The app VP for every spent and created note
-* The receiving VP for every created note

 ### VP interface